Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 ### Learning Activities

-- **Presentation** (30 mins): Introduction to Open Educational resources and their role in the reuse of materials for training purposes.
+- **Presentation** (30&nbsp;mins): Introduction to Open Educational resources and their role in the reuse of materials for training purposes.
-- **Activity** (15 mins): The trainer presents a few starting places to find OER.
+- **Activity** (15&nbsp;mins): The trainer presents a few starting places to find OER.
 The learners can search these databases for OER as related to their subject area or field.
 This can be done as an individual activity or in pairs.

 ### Materials to Prepare